 Yearly - Yearly is an iPhone app that lets you systematically read your Bible in a year, with daily readings from both the Old Testament and the New Testament.

 Distance - Distance is a tool that connects to Strava’s API and lets you know how far ahead or behind you are for a custom mileage goal in cycling or running for the current year.

 Quillify - Quillify lets you share movies you’ve watched in an interface that’s as drop-dead simple as Instagram’s.
 It’s still a work in progress, albeit a functional one.
 Currently I’m working on a native iOS app for Quillify in Swift.

-Don’t Muck My Markup is a WordPress plugin that lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis.
+Don’t Muck My Markup - Don’t Muck My Markup is a WordPress plugin that lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis.